-- Appropriate separation of management and governance - To impose commercial discipline on the Group's activities and produce an appropriate return to shareholders and ensure an appropriate debt/equity ratio. - To separate the Regional Council's commercial assets from its public good assets, where appropriate1. - To provide a structure to allow external Directors with a commercial background to provide advice and expertise at the governance level. - To minimise the risks and optimise the opportunities of owning commercial assets, such as rail rolling stock.
+- Appropriate separation of management and governance - To impose commercial discipline on the Group's activities, where applicable produce an acceptable return to shareholders, and ensure an appropriate debt/equity ratio. - To separate the Regional Council's commercial assets from its public good assets, where appropriate. - To provide a structure to allow external Directors with a commercial background to provide advice and expertise at the governance level. - To minimise the risks and optimise the opportunities of owning commercial assets, such as rail rolling stock.